Database Application Developer

 - Applicants must have ONE of the following:

-- A degree or diploma in a non-computer field + 2 yrs IT experience;
+- A degree or post secondary diploma in a non-computer field + 2 yrs IT experience; OR

-- A degree or diploma in a non-computer field and completion of IT programming courses.
+- A degree or post secondary diploma in a non-computer field and completion of IT programming courses; OR

 - English proficiency at the college level.

-- Applicants will be considered on the basis of their previous scholastic record, a pre-test and current resume.
+- Applicants will be considered on the basis of their previous scholastic record, a current resume and attendance at a mandatory orientation session where a pre-admissions test will be administered.
 In the event of oversubscription, additional selection criteria may be used.

-- A home PC or laptop and ISP are highly recommended.
+- Although not required for admission, a home PC or laptop, and ISP are considered assets.

 The Importance of Learning Skills: